gpetrofski/Event-Driven-Architecture-PoT/Labs/Lab_03_Event_Processing/README.md

 > [!NOTE]
 > IBM Event Processing is part of IBM Event Automation.
 To read more about Event Automation, navigate to: [Event Automation](https://www.ibm.com/products/event-automation).
 For more information on Event Processing: [Event Processing](https://ibm.github.io/event-automation/ep/).

+## Use-Case Overview: Detecting Suspicious Orders in Real-Time

+In this lab, we will explore a retail use-case focused on detecting suspicious orders for an online jeans store.

+### Scenario:

+We operate an online jeans store where customers who make substantial purchases are eligible for valuable discounts on their next transaction.
+However, we've noticed a troubling pattern where some customers initially place a significant order but then change their behavior by making smaller orders and canceling the initial large purchase.

+### Objective:

+Our primary goal is to identify and address these irregular activities in real-time.
+By doing so, we ensure the integrity and efficiency of our online retail operation.

+In this lab, we'll delve into the details of real-time event processing and anomaly detection to maintain the reliability and integrity of our business.
+Let's explore the strategies and tools to keep our online jeans store running smoothly and safeguard it from deceptive practices.

 ## Event Processing: Lab Introduction

 In this lab you will discover the main capabilities provided by Event Processing.